Haldimand-Norfolk MPP, wife test positive for COVID-19 - News Break

 Haldimand-Norfolk MPP, wife test positive for COVID-19

-SIMCOE Haldimand-Norfolk MPP Toby Barrett has tested positive for COVID-19.
+Haldimand-Norfolk MPP Toby Barrett has tested positive for COVID-19.
 So has his wife Cari, who Barrett reports is in hospital in Burlington.
-“I wanted to take this opportunity to inform my constituents that I have tested positive for COVID-19,” Barrett said in a statement released Wednesday afternoon.
+“I wanted to take this opportunity to inform my constituents that I have tested positive for COVID-19,” Barrett said in a statement released on May 19.
 “I have been doing well, following guidelines from public health, working from home, and taking all necessary precautions including proper contact tracing.www.thechronicle-online.com